Matchup Preview: Purdue-UConn

 UConn rushing versus Purdue against the run

-UConn's backfield is led by senior Kevin Mensah, who eclipsed 1,000 yards in both 2018 and 2019.
-He hasn't been able to break free as much in 2021 thus far, netting just 97 yards on 32 carries.
-Mensah is joined by freshman Nate Carter, though he averages just 2.5 yards per carry.
-The Huskies are turning to sophomore quarterback Steven Krajewski in this one, but don't expect him to do much damage on the ground.
+UConn's backfield is led by senior Kevin Mensah, who eclipsed 1,000 yards rushing in both 2018 and 2019.
+He hasn't been able to break free as much in 2021, netting just 97 yards on 32 carries.
+Mensah is joined by freshman Nate Carter, who averages just 2.5 yards per carry.
+The Huskies are turning to sophomore quarterback Steven Krajewski, but don't expect him to do much damage on the ground.
 In four games in 2019, Krajewski carried 13 times for 25 yards.
-UConn is averaging a meager 1.8 yards per carry through two games, and its longest run stands at 13 yards.
+UConn is averaging a meager 1.8 yards per carry through two games, and its longest run is 13 yards.

 UConn passing game versus Purdue against the pass

 UConn interim head coach Lou Spanos announced a quarterback change during his first day on the job, opting to go with Krajewski over sophomore Jack Zergiotis, who started the Huskies' first two games.
-Krajewski was 2-6 for 11 yards in relief during the 45-0 loss at Fresno State, but saw action in four games in 2019, going 24-38 for 292 yards.
+Krajewski was 2-of-6 for 11 yards in relief during the 45-0 loss at Fresno State.
+He saw action in four games in 2019, going 24-of-38 for 292 yards.
 Leading receiver Cameron Ross will miss Saturday's game with an injury suffered in last weekend's loss to Holy Cross.
 With the Boilermakers entering as 33.5-point favorites, we may see Krajewski drop back to pass quite a bit.

-Despite a few explosive plays in the passing game which led to Beaver touchdowns, Purdue's secondary did a nice job overall in the win over Oregon State.
+Despite a few explosive plays in the passing game which led to Beaver touchdowns, Purdue's secondary did a nice job overall in the win.
 Juniors Cory Trice and Jalen Graham shined in coverage, and Cam Allen flew to the ball from his safety position.
-With an inexperienced quarterback and UConn's top receiver out, Purdue should feel good about its chances to make some plays here.
+With an inexperienced quarterback and UConn's top receiver out, Purdue should feel good about its chances to make some plays.

 Purdue run game versus UConn against the run

 Nothing came easy on the ground for Purdue in its season opening win, but Zander Horvath worked hard for each of his 81 yards.
 Jeff Brohm made good on his goal of balancing the offensive attack, as Purdue ran 33 times for 88 yards.
-King Doerue saw five carries, a number that could increase this weekend.
-If Purdue is going to have a breakout game on the ground, this is their best bet.
+King Doerue carried five times, a number that could increase this weekend.
+If Purdue is going to have a breakout game on the ground, this is its best bet.

 Purdue passing game versus UConn against the pass

-Jack Plummer was strong in the season opener, completing 29 of his 41 passes for 313 yards and 2 touchdowns.
+Jack Plummer was strong in the season opener, completing 29-of-41 passes for 313 yards and two touchdowns.
 He showcased the mobility that Brohm was looking for in his starting quarterback, extending many plays to find receivers downfield.
 David Bell and Payne Durham excelled, totaling over 250 combined yards on 15 receptions.
 TJ Sheffield is expected to return from an undisclosed absence, and Milton Wright seems unlikely to go without a catch in a second straight game.

-The UConn secondary was absolutely shredded in their season opening loss to Fresno State, allowing 331 yards on 20 for 26 passing.
-While Holy Cross attacked with a run-heavy approach, they were still able to find the end zone twice through the air.
+The UConn secondary was absolutely shredded in its season opening loss to Fresno State, allowing 331 yards on 20-of-26 passing.
+While Holy Cross attacked with a run-heavy approach, it was still able to find the end zone twice through the air.
 The Huskies have been prone to give up big plays through the air, and they haven't seen a receiving corps as deep and talented as what the Boilermakers will put on the field on Saturday.

 Special teams

-On the flip side, UConn hasn't attempted a field goal yet this season, though Joe McDonald made all four of his extra point attempts last week.
+On the flip side, UConn hasn't attempted a field goal this season, though Joe McDonald made all four of his extra-point attempts last week.
 McDonald and Haydn Kerr have each punted for the Huskies this season, and both have been strong.
-McDonald has the bigger leg, with two punts of 50+ yards, though Kerr has pinned three of his five attempts inside the 20 yard line.
+McDonald has the bigger leg, with two punts of 50+ yards, though Kerr has pinned three of his five attempts inside the 20-yard line.

 Intangibles

-Purdue is coming off a quality win in front of a full Ross-Ade Stadium, and a trip to Notre Dame Stadium is on deck.
+Purdue is coming off a quality win in front of a full Ross-Ade Stadium, and a trip to Notre Dame is on deck.
 Coming in completely focused on the Huskies will be Purdue's biggest challenge.
-The Boilermakers haven't been this strong of favorites against an FBS opponent since a 2005 matchup with Akron and likely never has been more of a road pick.
-A win would mean a 2-0 start for the consecutive season.
-Prior to last year, Purdue hadn't begun a season 2-0 since the 2007 season, when they began 5-0 and reached No. 23 in the AP Poll.
+The Boilermakers haven't been this strong of favorites against an FBS opponent since a 2005 home matchup with Akron and likely never have been a bigger road favorite.
+A win would mean a 2-0 start for consecutive seasons.
+Prior to last year, Purdue hadn't begun a season 2-0 since 2007, when it began 5-0 and reached No. 23 in the AP Poll.

 Membership Info: Sign up for GoldandBlack.com now | Why join? | Questions?